Adjustment Disorder With Depressed Mood: ICD-10 And Mental Health

 In the ICD-10, adjustment disorders were listed under the category “Reaction to severe stress, and adjustment disorders”—a section that was given the code F43.
 The ICD-10 code for adjustment disorders, F43.2, was reflected in the codes for each of the seven conditions in that section (for example, adjustment disorder with mixed anxiety and depressed mood had the code F43.23).
 Adjustment disorders (F43.20-F43.26) in the ICD-10 included:

 In the ICD-10, the adjustment disorders (F43.2) in which depressive symptoms might have been present included adjustment disorder, unspecified (F43.20); adjustment disorder with depressed mood (F43.21); adjustment disorder with mixed anxiety and depressed mood (F43.23); adjustment disorder with mixed disturbance of emotions and conduct (F43.25); and adjustment disorder with other symptoms (F43.29).
-For example, in someone experiencing adjustment disorder with mixed disturbance of emotions and conduct, the emotional disturbance might have referred to depression.
+For example, in someone experiencing adjustment disorder with mixed disturbance of emotions and conduct, the emotional disturbance might have been referred to as depression.
 (Disturbance of conduct typically refers to actions that exhibit disregard for social standards or the rights of others.)

 The classification “Reaction to severe stress, and adjustment disorders” (F43) in the ICD-10 also included acute stress reaction (F43.0), post-traumatic stress disorder (F43.1), other reactions to severe stress (F43.8), and reaction to severe stress, unspecified (F43.9).